Resources – Camping

 Kekakabic Trail Club: kek.org — Dedicated to preserving and maintaining backpacking trails of the Superior National Forest and Boundary Waters Canoe Area.

-National Recreation Reservation Center: recreation.gov — Select the campground or cabin of your choice and check for availability.
+National Recreation Reservation Center: recreation.gov — Information and maps to national park system recreation opportunities.
+Select the campground or cabin of your choice and check for availability.

 North Country Trail Association: northcountrytrail.org — We’re the nationwide nonprofit organization that works in partnership with the National Park Service to build, maintain, and promote the North Country National Scenic Trail.